 You can listen to all these shows on your computer, but if you have an iPod or other mp3 player then you can upload these files to it and listen to the the shows at any point.

 The head of my marketing division would kill me if I didn’t plug my own podcast first.
 I don’t get new shows out as often as I’d like, but I’ve still had some really interesting in-depth conversations with some of the top people in the sport.
-Check it out the Grapplearts Radio Podcast on iTunes by clicking here or listen to the individual episodes on the Grapplearts site by clicking here.
+Check it out the Grapplearts Radio Podcast on Apple App Store by clicking here or listen to the individual episodes on the Grapplearts site by clicking here.

 Grapplearts was featured last weekend on the Sherdog Radio Network (which consists of several different shows).